clseibold/Lydrige/README.md

 * The syntax has now been slightly modified.
 Basically, files are made up of statements.
 A statement is defined as an identifier (or lambda) followed by multiple expressions with a semicolon at the end.
 However, a statement is evaluated as if it were one big expression.
 This allows us to have a syntax more similar to that of C-based langauges.
 Here is the print statement using the new syntax.
 `print "This number evaluates to" (+ 1 1);`

-You can view an example of a simple program in this language in the [examples/test.lydg](https://github.com/krixano/Lydrige/blob/master/examples/test.lydg) file.
-This file explains many of the different features of the language.
+You can view an example of what a simple program would look like in version 0.6.0 when this version is complete in the [examples/0.6.0NewSyntax.lydg](https://github.com/krixano/Lydrige/blob/master/examples/0.6.0NewSyntax.lydg) file.
+This file explains many of the different features of the language and includes changes in version 0.6.0a.
+This version is not ready to be able to interpret this file yet.
+However, there are some examples that will work with the current feature-set in the `Examples` section below.

 ##  3. <a name='BuiltinFunctions-2'></a>Builtin Functions
 Here are the builtin functions in the language.
 Many of these builtin functions are very common, therefore they were written directly into the interpreter rather than a library.
 Note that this list does not include the basic operators and conditionals (ex: +, -, \*, /, %, ^ (power), ==, >, <, >=, <=, !=), however, they do exist within the langauge.